 Not Showing Up for Jury Duty

-When jury service causes a hardship, you can be excused by following the court prescribed process.
-Simply not showing up for Jury duty is a not a good idea, and may result in serous penalties.
+When jury service causes a hardship, such as interference with childcare responsibilities, you can be excused by following the court prescribed process.
+Simply not showing up for jury duty is a not a good idea, and may result in serious penalties.

 Penalties for Skipping Jury Service

-Jury duty dodging is a big problem that’s burdening our judicial system.
-In some California counties, for example, the jury duty no-shows rate is more than 30%.
+Jurors not showing up for jury duty is a big problem that’s burdening our judicial system.
+In some California counties, for example, the jury duty no-shows rate is more than 30 percent, according to a 2015 report.
 Judges are cracking down on people who skip out of jury service with a court-authorized excuse.
-Penalties are set by state or federal law, and can include the following penalties:
+Penalties are set by state or federal law.

 State Court Jury Duty

 Ignore a jury duty summons and the court may receive a Failure to Appear Notice, Delinquency Notice, or a Notice of Hearing on an Application for Criminal Complaint.
-If there is no valid excuse for your failure to appear, you could face the following:
+If there's no valid excuse for your failure to appear, you could face the following:

 Federal Court Jury Duty

-- Not more than three days in prison
+- Not more than three days in prison; and/or

 Lying about Jury Service Excuse